vegaprotocol/specs/specs/0032-governance.md

 A user can vote as many times as needed, only the last vote will be accounted for in the final decision for the proposal.
 We do not consider prevention of spam/DOS attacks by multiple voting in this spec, though they will need to be covered (potentially by a fee and/or proof of work cost).

 The amount of voting weight that a user is considered to be voting with is the full amount they hold, as measured by the network, **at the conclusion of the proposal period** - as part of calculating the vote outcome.
 For example, if a user votes "yes" for a proposal and then adds to or withdraws from (including via movements to and from margin accounts for trading the asset) their governance token balance after submitting their vote and prior to the end of the proposal period, their new balance of voting asset is the one used.
-(Note: this may change in future, if it is deemed to allow misleading or eploitative voting behaviour.
+(Note: this may change in future, if it is deemed to allow misleading or exploitative voting behaviour.
 Particularly, we may lock the balance from being withdrawn or used for trading for the duration of the vote, once a participant has voted.)

 ## Restriction on who can create a proposal